Matt Baker (American football)

-Early years
+Early life

 Baker attended Brother Rice High School, where he was a three-year letter winner in football and lacrosse He led his football team to the state championship and a 12–1 record as a senior.
 He earned All-State Dream Team and Associated Press honors in football.
 Baker was two-time All-State and All-Midwest in lacrosse and in 2001 earned Midwest Scholastic Lacrosse Association Player of the Year and Lacrosse All-American honors.

 College career

 Baker was fourth in the Atlantic Coast Conference (ACC) in passing and led North Carolina to a 5–6 record during his senior year.
 He graduated from the University of North Carolina at Chapel Hill with an economics degree and also became a brother of the Sigma Chi fraternity.

 Professional playing career

-Baker signed as a free agent following the 2006 NFL Draft with the Houston Texans.
+Baker signed as a free agent following the 2006 NFL draft with the Houston Texans.
 He was a member of the Dallas Cowboys practice squad in 2006-2007 serving as the team's third quarterback behind Tony Romo and Drew Bledsoe.
 He was released from the Dallas Cowboys July 26, 2007.
-Baker was signed by New Orleans on October 7, 2007 for the 2007 Training Camp, but was waived on August 21, 2007.
+Baker was signed by New Orleans on October 7, 2007, for the 2007 Training Camp, but was waived on August 21, 2007.
 Baker was signed to the Arizona Cardinals practice squad on October 9, 2007.
-He was waived on October 16, but resigned on October 23, 2007 spending the remainder of the 2007 on the practice squad.
-Baker was signed by the Miami Dolphins on January 30, 2008, but was waived after the Dolphins drafted Chad Henne in the 2008 NFL Draft.
+He was waived on October 16, but resigned on October 23, 2007, spending the remainder of the 2007 on the practice squad.
+Baker was signed by the Miami Dolphins on January 30, 2008, but was waived after the Dolphins drafted Chad Henne in the 2008 NFL draft.
 Baker was claimed off waivers by the Buffalo Bills on May 1, 2008.
 He was waived/injured on August 26 and subsequently placed on injured reserve.
 Following the season, he became an exclusive-rights free agent.
 Baker was re-signed by the Bills for the 2009 season, but was released following training camp.